huplay/demo-gpt-java/README.md

 GPT-2 has four variants: The smallest has the same size as the GPT-1 (12 decoders, 12 heads), the largest (XL) has 48 decoders and 25 heads.

 The only architectural change to the GPT-1 is that the normalization within the decoders are moved before the attention and feed forward layers, and a final normalization is added after the last decoder.
-(So instead of att/add/norm/mlp/add/norm it uses norm/att/add/norm/mlp/add steps.)
+(Instead of att/norm/add/mlp/norm/add it uses norm/att/add/norm/mlp/add steps.)

 ### Sparse Transformer ###